-VAST swathes of low-lying Somerset land could be underwater in just 6 years, according to the latest data on climate change.
+VAST swathes of low-lying Somerset land could be underwater in just six years, according to the latest data on climate change.

-The non-profit organisation Climate Central has visualised the latest data on its Coastal Risk Screening Tool, which projects that, by 2030, areas including Bridgwater and Burnham-on-Sea could be underwater.
+Non-profit organisation Climate Central has visualised the latest data on its coastal risk Screening Tool, which projects that, by 2030, areas including Bridgwater and Burnham-on-Sea could be underwater.
+The data does not take into account possible mitigation measures from existing flood defences and the £249 million Bridgwater tidal barrier.

-It comes as the Global Carbon Project predicts that emissions will rise by 0.8% in 2024, which risks increasing global temperatures and contributing to climate-driven extreme storms, floods and rising sea levels.
+The warning comes as the Global Carbon Project predicts that emissions will rise by 0.8% in 2024, risking increasing global temperatures and contributing to climate-driven extreme storms, floods, and rising sea levels.

 According to Climate Central’s data, towns and villages along the Severn estuary, the Parrett estuary, and the Somerset Levels and Moors would be mostly affected by rising sea levels.